 The crystal phase and specific surface area (SSA) of all the samples are listed in Table 1.
-Commercial samples exhibit lower SSA as compared to that of home prepared photocatalysts, being $48 \text{ m}^2 \cdot \text{g}^{-1}$ for 3 %Cu2O-P25 and 69 m2 $\cdot \text{g}^{-1}$ for 3 %Cu2O-HP, respectively.
-Brookite samples display higher SSA ranging between 90 and 98 m2 $\cdot \text{g}^{-1}$, whilst Pt-BDH shows the lowest SSA of 10 m2 $\cdot \text{g}^{-1}$.
-The phase composition and the crystallinity degree of the bare TiO2 based samples are reported in Table S1.
-Commercial P25 consists of 78 % of anatase and 22 % of rutile in accordance with literature [70], whilst the home prepared HP contains 69 % of anatase and 31 % of rutile.
-The home prepared samples are the less crystalline ones due to the low temperature at which they were synthesized.
-The presence of Pt and of the other species, did not significantly influence both the phase composition and the crystallinity.
+Commercial samples exhibit lower SSA as compared to that of home prepared photocatalysts, being 48 m2·g-1 for 3%Cu2O-P25 and 69 m2·g-1 for 3%Cu2O-HP, respectively.
+Brookite samples display higher SSA ranging between 90 and 98 m2·g-1, whilst Pt-BDH shows the lowest SSA of $10 \text{ m}^2 \cdot \text{g}^{-1}$.

-SEM images of all prepared samples are displayed in Fig. S2.
+SEM images of all prepared samples are displayed in Figure S2.
 All samples are formed by aggregates of irregular roundish particles whose size range is 30-130 nm.
 Due to the lower synthesis temperature, the particle sizes of homemade samples are smaller than those of commercial samples.